SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Important: Using a GPT service like OpenAI may impose some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
 Therefore, configuring a conversation booster is fully optional.

-Disclaimer: Large Language Models like ChatGPT, although incredible impressive, are still under heavy development.
-Therefore it depends on the quality and capabilities of the model, if the Assistant will react like expected.
+Disclaimer: Large Language Models, although incredible impressive, are still under heavy development.
+Therefore it depends on the quality and capabilities of the model, whether the Assistant will react like expected.
 And in most cases, the support for non-English languages is quite limited.
 I recommend to use the conversation booster only for English-speaking Assistants for the time being.
+Beside that, you will get good results for the *Rephrasing* booster with almost any model, whereas for the *Conversation* booster you will need one of the big boys like GPT 3.5 and above for decent results.
+The requirements in terms of language understanding is somewhat in between for the *Recognition* booster.
+You will have to invest some time experimenting with different models, but that is part of the the fun.

 #### Tab *Plugins*